kubedb/docs/docs/guides/pgbouncer/virtual_secret/guide.md

 Here,

 - `spec.vault` - section describes the connection information for vault.
-- `spec.url` - contains the connection url to the vault server.
+- `spec.vault.url` - contains the connection url to the vault server.
-- `spec.roleName` - contains the role name we specified when binding the policy to the service account earlier.
+- `spec.vault.roleName` - contains the role name we specified when binding the policy to the service account earlier.

 > **Note:** `spec.aws`, `spec.azure` and `spec.gcp` can be used to specify the connection information of the corresponding secret manager.